 Municipal water loss varies across Canada.
 Alberta's municipal sector will maintain the volume of "unaccounted for" water at 10% of total water use.

-What is the City of Lethbridge doing to prevent this costly problem?
+Lethbridge leaks: what is the City of Lethbridge doing about leaks?

 Broken watermains, leaky pipes, theft of water and metering inaccuracies can cost the Lethbridge community millions of tax dollars and waste millions of litres of water.